flub78/multitenant/doc/code_generation.md

     php artisan mustache:generate users controller

-    php artisan mustache:compare table model
+    php artisan mustache:generate --compare table model
-    php artisan mustache:install table edit
+    php artisan mustache:generate --install table edit
     php artisan mustache:info table

     table is a database table name

-    mustache:generate process a template or a set of templates mustache:compare and display the differences between the generated files and the one of the application mustache:install copy the generated files into the application mustache:info just dump the metadata about one table
+    mustache:generate process a template or a set of templates The compare option compares and displays the differences between the generated files and the one of the application the install options copies the generated files into the application mustache:info just dump the metadata about one table

 # The mustache documentation